Watcharavit/rental-car-booking/README.md

 ## Non-Functional Requirements
 Security:
-- The system shall authenticate users using usernamepassword.
+- The system shall authenticate users using username-password.
 - The system shall be able to keep user’s transactions confidential.

 Performance: